dhamma1991/milestone-project-4/README.md

 #### DJANGO_SECRET_KEY
 Anyone wishing to run LevelUp locally will have to generate a Django secret key and assign the value to this variable.
 #### EMAIL_USER and EMAIL_PASSWORD
-The password reset functionality makes use of a gmail account I created for the app.
+The password reset functionality makes use of a Gmail account I created for the app.
 Anyone wishing to run the app locally and make use of the password reset functionality would need to configure an email account to work with the app.
 #### STRIPE_SEC_KEY
 This is used by Stripe in order to facilitate the donations system on the app.
 A local deployment would need to set up a Stripe account and configure the app to that account.
 #### AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY and AWS_STORAGE_BUCKET_NAME